Xīn Nián Kuài Lè! 新年快乐 Happy Chinese New Year!

 Join us in 2023 as we welcome the Year of the Rabbit during our Lunar New Year celebrations.

 Nestled on the south side of Liverpool city centre is the iconic Chinese Ceremonial Archway.
 Standing tall and visible from afar, it provides an impressive entrance to Chinatown, home to the oldest Chinese community in Europe.

 A popular tourist attraction, it is a beacon of fortune and the focal point for people to gather to celebrate the annual Chinese New Year Festival.
-The streets adorned with Chinese lanterns, the lion and unicorn displaying their strength and sharing good luck through traditional dance and of course the noisy firecrackers to ward off bad luck and delight the crowds.
+The streets adorned with Chinese lanterns, the dragon, lion and unicorn displaying their strength and sharing good luck through traditional dance and of course the noisy firecrackers to ward off bad luck and delight the crowds.

 HEAD OVER TO OUR WHAT’S ON SECTION TO FIND OUT WHAT’S HAPPENING WHEN

 Don’t forget to follow the conversation with #CNYLiverpool and sign up to our cultural enewsletter.